Security dispatch software for College and University Campuses

 Her team used a combination of efforts.
 First, an awareness campaign reminding students and staff to remove valuables and lock their car doors.
 Next, the use of plainclothes officers and surveillance at the appropriate time and place.
 Finally, the installation of additional security cameras and signs posted to that effect.

 When asked about the results of her department's efforts, Renee stated, "We made an arrest on our second night, but kept going strong with the awareness campaign.
 We emailed students and faculty and posted signs about our cameras and as a reminder to lock car doors."
 The combination of deterrence and technology worked well on Renee's campus.
-She concluded by noting, "Our dispatching software has proven to do so much more than manage our active calls.
+She concluded by noting, "Our computer-aided dispatch software has proven to do so much more than manage our active calls.
 The ease of getting information from past incidents has helped prevent crime and keep our campus safer."

 The Future of Security Dispatching Software on Campus